Levelise: Transforming the pitch and exploring future opportunities

 Domestic batteries help consumers optimise solar PV-generated power in their homes and earn income by selling their excess energy back to the grid.
 However, the upfront battery cost is high, and the payback period is long.
 As a result, take-up has been slow.

-By being selected to take part in the Catapult’s Innovator Support Platform, Levelise was able to acquire valuable skills their business lacked, particularly on how to tailor the proposition to their target market.
-The Catapult was also able to scope out future scenarios, upcoming trends, and advise on what our business should be focused on in the long-term.
+The Catapult focused on how to tailor the Levelise proposition to their target market and was also able to scope out future scenarios, upcoming trends, and advise on what their business should be focused on in the long-term.

-Levelise is now working with our Consumer Insight team to explore domestic energy service propositions.
-They’re evaluating consumer acceptance of novel energy services, including validating the approach within our Living Lab.
+Levelise worked with our Consumer Insight team to explore domestic energy service propositions – evaluating consumer acceptance of novel energy services, including validating the approach within our Living Lab.

-Levelise are also utilising the Catapult’s expertise in market analysis, both domestically and globally.
-Our partner Delta EE are assisting by delivering a current and forward-looking landscape view of energy suppliers and their position within the market, helping to identify prospective partners Levelise can target overseas.
+Levelise also utilised the Catapult’s expertise in market analysis, both domestically and globally.
+Our partner Delta EE assisted by delivering a current and forward-looking landscape view of energy suppliers and their position within the market, helping to identify prospective partners Levelise can target overseas.

-Through the ISP, Energy Systems Catapult changed the way Levelise pitches to its customers.
+Energy Systems Catapult’s ISP helps SMEs in the energy space overcome barriers that prevent products and services from reaching the market at scale.
+So the ISP changed the way Levelise pitches to its customers.
 The meticulous scrutiny and testing with focus groups delivered by the Consumer Insight team enabled Levelise to develop a far more refined proposition.

 Horizon scanning has highlighted opportunities for future service development and market timing, including related to the rise of cooling during hot summers.
 Levelise now has a solid understanding value streams and barriers to entry.
 The Levelise is also evaluating German and Australian expansion opportunities based on our advice, with seven potential partners identified.